Public Holidays in Ireland 2026 – Bank, National & Christian Days

 Observations & Notes

-- Good Friday is commonly observed (banks and many businesses close), but it is not a statutory public holiday for all sectors.
+- Good Friday is widely observed by banks and businesses but is not a statutory public holiday.

-- St Brigid’s Day is a relatively new addition (first observed in 2023) to the public holidays list.
+- St Brigid’s Day is a relatively new public holiday, first observed nationwide in 2023.

 Frequently Asked Questions (FAQs)

-How many public (bank) holidays are there in Ireland each year?
+How many public (bank) holidays are there in Ireland?

-Ireland has ten statutory public holidays (bank holidays) per year.
+Ireland has ten statutory public holidays each year.

 Is Good Friday a public holiday in Ireland?

-No. Although many banks and businesses close on Good Friday, it is not a statutory public holiday under Irish law.
+No. Although many businesses close, Good Friday is not a statutory public holiday.

-St Brigid’s Day (Imbolc) was added as a public (bank) holiday starting in 2023, honoring St Brigid and Ireland’s cultural tradition.
+St Brigid’s Day was introduced as a public holiday in 2023 to recognise St Brigid and Ireland’s cultural heritage.

 Conclusion